-Tunnel Options Tunnel Maxclients specifies the maximum number of tunnel clients this node can serve; must Save Setting be an integer in the range [0,100].
-10 Set to Default Tunnel Maxservers specifies the maximum number of tunnel servers to which this node can connect: must be an integer in the range [0 100] 10 Save Setting aredn.@tunnel[0].maxservers Set to Default WAN-Only Tunnel prevents tunnel traffic from being routed over the Mesh network itself OFFOON Save Setting aredn.@tunnel[0].wanonly Set to Default
+Tunnel Options Tunnel Maxclients specifies the maximum number of tunnel clients this node can serve; must 10 Save Setting be an integer in the range [0,100]. aredn.@tunnel[0].maxclients 10 Set to Default Tunnel Maxservers specifies the maximum number of tunnel servers to which this node can 10 Save Setting connect; must be an integer in the range [0,100]. aredn.@tunnel[0].maxservers Set to Default WAN-Only Tunnel prevents tunnel traffic from being routed over the Mesh network itself OFFOON Save Setting aredn.@tunnel[0].wanonly Set to Default